Quick ViTs: Speeding up Vision Transformers through Equivariance: Experiments

 \subsection{DINOv2}

-As another pretraining task, we consider the DINOv2 recipe and train our own baselines.
-Results are summarized in Table \ref{tab:dinov2}.
+As another pretraining task, we consider the DINOv2 recipe and train our own baselines.\footnote{Note that the pretraining objectives for DINOv2~\cite{dinov2} and DINOv3~\cite{simeoni2025dinov3} are identical.} Results are summarized in \cref{tab:dinov2}.
 We find that incorporating octic-equivariant layers maintains or improves downstream classification and segmentation performance while saving FLOPs.
 In particular, our invariant network $\mathcal{I}_8(\text{ViT-H/16})$ matches the downstream performance of the baseline while using only $61\%$ of the FLOPs and $\mathcal{H}_8(\text{ViT-H/16})$ slightly improves performance with similar savings.

 In Appendix~\ref{appendix:dinobloom}, we further investigate the performance of our invariant model and evaluate it on white blood cell classification, a task that lacks a canonical orientation.
 The invariant model $\mathcal{I}_8(\text{ViT-L/16})$ outperforms the baseline on most evaluated metrics.